shihabal3amri/Forum-Management-API/README.md

 ### Conclusion

-This project provides a basic forum management system with full-text search capabilities and private messaging between users.
-It uses Laravel Passport for secure API authentication, and endpoints are available for users to register, log in, retrieve forums, posts, comments, and private messages.
-The project supports pagination and full-text search for both posts and comments.
+This project focuses on demonstrating **full-text search** and **indexing** with **PostgreSQL** in a forum management context.
+It is primarily built for testing and exploring how well-optimized queries can fetch data in real-time.
+You can test the efficiency of search and fetch operations, but note that the API does **not** include endpoints for creating or modifying forums, posts, or categories.
+The project is designed to handle large datasets efficiently, making it an excellent resource for testing search queries and indexing mechanisms.